 Home gardeners can use a teepee system, with crops such as lettuce, parsley, or radishes started in the center prior to planting the beans.

-Pole beans can be also be companioned with the traditional bean "sisters," corn and squash, or another cucurbit such as cucumbers.
+Pole beans can be also be companioned with the traditional bean "sisters," corn and squash (or another cucurbit, such as cucumbers).
 You can plant three bean seeds or so at the base of a corn plant when the cornstalk is about a foot high, and the beans will climb the corn while the cucurbit vines spread outward.

-With Phil Foster, of Pinnacle Ranch Organics, & John Bauer, Johnny's Territory Sales Rep
+With Phil Foster, of Pinnacle Ranch Organics & John Bauer, Johnny's Territory Sales Rep

 Of course, this is California — in New England, in contrast, one might plant first in early April in a closed-up tunnel (keeping Agro-fabric handy for frost-blanketing if needed), and succession-plant all summer long, with a final fall planting in August, allowing for harvest up into November.

 Phil Foster of Pinnacle Organic Ranch is a leading example for commercial pole bean production.
 He has developed quite a following for his beans.
-Our California territory sales representative, John Bauer recently paid Phil a visit, and together they gave us the lowdown for pole bean success.
+Our Southern California territory sales representative, John Bauer recently paid Phil a visit, and together they gave us the lowdown for pole bean success.
 Here is John's write-up, in 6 easy-to-follow steps.

-(Note: Steps #1–3 are optional — for good success…)
+(Note: Steps #1–3 are optional — we find they help assure success…)

 Soak seed for 30–45 minutes in slightly warm water.

-Cut 1"-deep furrows between 60–80" apart.
-Plant 8–10 seeds/ft, which is spacing the seeds approximate 1.5" apart, no deeper than 1".
+Cut 1"-deep furrows in the soil, between 60–80" apart.
+Plant 8–10 seeds/ft, which is spacing the seeds approximately 1½" apart, no deeper than 1".

-Recommended Pole Bean Varieties
+John's Recommended Pole Bean Varieties

-I and many of my grower friends grow the flat-pod organic Northeaster , although I've seen the round filet beans like Fortex (green), Carminat (purple), and Monte Gusto (yellow) do very well and develop a great following in the markets.
+I and many of my grower friends grow the flat-pod organic 'Northeaster', although I've seen the round filet beans like 'Fortex' (green), 'Carminat' (purple), and 'Monte Gusto' (yellow) do very well and develop a great following in the markets.
 Try them all, and you decide which does best for your farm or garden.

 Have fun and good luck!

-To learn more, see High Tunnel Green Bean Production, from Utah State University Extension
+To learn more, see High Tunnel Green Bean Production, from Utah State University Extension…